owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 }
 ```

 If the server returns only a single server instance, it is automatically picked.
-If more than one server instance is returned, the user may be offered to choose a server in the future.
+If more than one server instance is returned, the user may be offered to choose a server.

 Once a server instance is chosen, it's `href` value is used as new `$serverURL`.